sampsonc/chs.us.v3/content/blog/csp.md

 However, Content Security Policy can also have some disadvantages.
 One issue is that CSP can sometimes break legitimate functionality on a page.
 For example, if a resource is blocked by CSP, it may prevent an image from loading or prevent a form from being submitted.
 Another potential drawback is that CSP requires careful planning and implementation in order to be effective.
 If Content Security Rules are not configured correctly, it may be possible for attackers to bypass them entirely.

-Overall, Content Security Policy is a valuable tool for improving web security.
+Overall, Content Security Policy is a very valuable tool for improving web security.
 However, it is important to weigh the advantages and disadvantages carefully before deciding whether or not to implement CSP on a particular site.